-The Higher Education Leadership Institute (HELI) offers two scholarships every year to enable selected individuals to undertake the Graduate Certificate in Higher Education Academic Practice.
+The Higher Education Leadership Institute (HELI) offers a number scholarships every year to enable selected domestic students to undertake the Graduate Certificate in Higher Education Academic Practice.

 These scholarships may be awarded to individuals who can demonstrate the significant contribution that they could make to their communities as a graduate of the course.

 While the scholarships are not specifically designed for Aboriginal and Torres Strait Islander peoples, we encourage applications from prospective students from indigenous backgrounds.